C. Shannon Bacon: New Mexico Supreme Court

 In December 2018, Bacon was one of fourteen applicants who applied for two upcoming vacancies on the Supreme Court.
 On January 11, 2019 the Nominating Commission submitted her name along with six others to fill the vacancies.
 On January 25, 2019 Governor Michelle Lujan Grisham announced her pick of Bacon to fill the vacancy left by the retirement of Charles W. Daniels.
 She was sworn in on February 4, 2019.
-She was elected to serve as the next chief justice of the New Mexico Supreme Court and sworn in on April 13, 2022.
+She was elected to serve as the next chief justice of the New Mexico Supreme Court and sworn in on April 13, 2022. and served until April 16, 2024, when she was succeeded by David K. Thomson.

 Personal

-Bacon identifies as a lesbian.
-She is the first openly LGBT member of the New Mexico Supreme Court.
+Bacon is a lesbian.
+In 2022, she became the first openly LGBT member to serve as the Chief Justice of the New Mexico Supreme Court.